 Also Read: My Road Trip from Serbia to Macedonia

 The Bottom Line & Conclusion

-And I you like to travel in train then that’s also available but it’s a night train I think.
-You should book that in advance to avoid hassle.
+And if you like to travel by train then that’s also available but it’s a night train I think.
+You should book that in advance to avoid the hassle.
 I have recorded a video of my journey from Tbilisi to Baku which you can watch below and if you liked my Tbilisi to Baku Road Trip Guide then do share it with your friends.
 Thanks!